VikramNori/Vikram-s_Bluestamp_Engineering_Portfolio/index.md

 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE
+# Summary of Final Milestone Build Process
+My final milestone was getting the PyPortal to display a bitmap of the Mercator Projection of the Earth, connect to the internet, find the location of the ISS, Display that location on the screen, and display the local date and time.
+To do that, I had to Import a bitmap of the Mercator map projection, convert longitude and latitude coordinates to x and y points since longitude and latitude are made for a sphere
 -->

 # Second Milestone